AN/TPQ-37 Firefinder radar

-Hughes AN/TPQ-37 Firefinder Weapon Locating System is a mobile radar system developed in the late 1970s by Hughes Aircraft Company, achieving Initial Operational Capability in 1980 and full deployment in 1984.
+AN/TPQ-37 Firefinder Weapon Locating System is a mobile radar system developed in the late 1970s by Hughes Aircraft Company, achieving Initial Operational Capability in 1980 and full deployment in 1984.
 Currently manufactured by ThalesRaytheonSystems, the system is a long-range version of "weapon-locating radar", designed to detect and track incoming artillery and rocket fire to determine the point of origin for counter-battery fire.
 It is currently in service at brigade and higher levels in the United States Army and by other countries.
 The radar is trailer-mounted and towed by a 2+1/3 ST truck.
 A typical AN/TPQ-37 system consists of the Antenna-Transceiver Group, Command Shelter and 60 kW Generator.

+Twelve of the radar systems had been delivered to the Indian Army by 2007 under a deal signed in 2002 as a cost of around $200 million.
+Carrier vehicles and support systems were supplied by Bharat Earth Movers Limited (now, BEML).

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/TPQ-37" designation represents the 37th design of an Army-Navy electronic device for ground transportable special combination radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Operation

 The AN/TPQ-37 is an electronically steered radar, meaning the radar does not actually move while in operation.
 The radar scans a 90-degree sector for incoming rocket, artillery and mortar fire.
 Upon detecting a possible incoming round, the system verifies the contact before initiating a track sequence, continuing to search for new targets.
 The incoming round/rocket is tracked during its initial upward/launch trajectory (i.e., the linear portion of its flight path) prior to reaching apogee.
 A computer program analyzes the track data and then extrapolates the round's point of origin.
 This calculated point of origin is then reported to the operator with map coordinates, thus allowing friendly artillery to direct counter-battery fire towards the enemy artillery.
 The system has a reported range of up to 50 km.
 The system may also be operated in a friendly fire mode to determine the accuracy of counterbattery return fire.